WesleyHzz/Street-Life-Roleplay-Roadmap/README.md

 - 1 Bumpers = 50 Recycled Materials
 - When Player Move While Doing Operation It Will Be Cancelled Automatically

-# Not Done Yet:
-Low Economy Price List And Salary List:
-- Jobs, Businesses, Houses, Garages, Lands, ETC.

-Stress System:
-- When Running, Punching, Or Using Weapons It Will Increase Player Stress
-- Stress Can Be Reduced By Using Certain Items Like Cigars Or Staying Still

-Player Related Items:
-- Medkits (Full Heal)
-- PainKillers (For Broken Leg)
-- Bandages (For Bleeding)
-- Vest Plate (For Armour)
-- When Using These Items There Is A 10-Second Timer Delay

 Market System (For Food Factions):
 - /buyingredients To Buy Ingredients
 - Lettuce (Burger) ($25 = 1 Lettuce)